haocaiMUN/Sharpness-Assessment/README.md

 # Sharpness-Assessment

-This is the source code for the paper ...
+This is the source code for the paper titled "No-Reference Image Sharpness Assessment Based on Discrepancy Measures of Structural Degradation".